TashfikS/Text_Similarity/README.md

 2. Build the solution to restore NuGet packages (if not already done).

-3. Run the unit tests.
+3. Run the unit tests by clicking "Run Test" with right-button of mouse on controller.

 4. The tests will be executed, and the results will be displayed.